Install Storage Helper from the AppExchange:

 - If there are more than 20,000 records to be deleted and the Maximum Number of Records to be Recycled setting is set to 20,000 or less, multiple jobs will need to be run manually in order to work through all of the records.

 - The recycle bin allows for one click restoration capability in case of accidental record deletion, whether it is a Storage Helper Job or human error.
 For your convenience, Storage Helper will back up all of the records from a Storage Recycle Job, however, you must have selected a backup option at Storage Recycle Job level (available for selection after creating your Storage Recycle Job).
+For additional peace of mind, we HIGHLY recommend enabling Storage Helper backups in addition to backing up all of your Salesforce data through weekly exports or other methods.
 Please see the Storage Helper Backups section for more details.

 Maximize storage savings mode.